Next friend

-In common law, a next friend (Law French prochein ami) is a person who represents another person who is under age, or, because of disability or otherwise, is unable to maintain a suit on his or her own behalf and who does not have a legal guardian.
-They are also known as litigation friends.
+In common law, a next friend (Law French prochein ami) is a person who represents another person who is under age, or, because of disability or otherwise, is unable to maintain a suit on their own behalf and who does not have a legal guardian.
+They may also be known as a litigation friend, a guardian ad litem, or a litigation guardian.
 When a relative who is next of kin acts as a next friend for a person, that person is sometimes instead described as the "natural guardian" of the person.
 A next friend has full power over the proceedings in the action as if he or she were an ordinary plaintiff, until a guardian or guardian ad litem is appointed in the case; but the next friend is entitled to present evidence only on the same basis as any other witness.